Couchers-org/web-frontend/README.md

 4. Do some code!
 It is good to commit regularly, but if possible your code should successfully compile with each commit.

-5. Create a pull request and request a code review from someone.
+5. Create a pull request and request a code review from the web team, `Couchers-org/web`.
 It can be good to open a PR before you are finished, make it a draft PR in that case.

 6. Listen to the feedback and make any necessary changes.
 Remember, code review can sometimes seem very direct if your are not accustomed to it, but we are all learning and all comments are intended to be kind and constructive. :)

 7. Remember to also get review on your post-review changes.

 8. Once everything is resolved, you can merge the PR if you feel confident, or ask someone to merge for you.
-If there are merge conflicts, merge the base branch (probably `develop`) into your branch first, and make sure everything is still okay.
+If there are merge conflicts, merge the base branch (probably `master`) into your branch first, and make sure everything is still okay.

 ## Setting up the dev environment